 I ran for Congress because I saw Washington politicians failing to deliver when our country needed it most.
-As an immigrant and one of the first Korean-American members of Congress, I am proudly serving my community, making sure I hold self-serving politicians accountable, fix our broken political system, and end the partisan gridlock that has brought our country to a standstill.
+As an immigrant and one of the first Korean-American members of Congress, I am proudly serving my community, making sure I hold self-serving politicians accountable, and end the partisan gridlock that has brought our country to a standstill.

 I first came to this country as an immigrant and through hard work and determination achieved the American Dream.
 As an immigrant, small-business owner, and mother, I have spent my career in this community, fighting to give all Americans a chance to live their own dream.